windbird-sensor/TD_RF_Module_SDK/README.md

 The TD RF Module SDK provides a complete Rapid Embedded Development Environment for the TD RF modules.

-The TD RF Module SDK contains all the Eclipse projects, static libraries, exampels with soruce codes and auto-generated API documentation to develop for the TD RF modules.
+The TD RF Module SDK contains all the Eclipse projects, static libraries, examples with source codes and auto-generated API documentation to develop for the TD RF modules.

 Further details on the TD RF Module SDK can be found at <https://developers.insgroup.fr/>